 Office Hours: I will conduct my office hours via Zoom.
-The hours will be decided based on the Moodle poll.
-Option for irregular office hours: you can always set up a Zoom meeting and send me an invite.
+The timing will be determined based on a Moodle poll, where students can vote for the hours that work best for them.
+Option for irregular office hours: you can always send me an invite for a Zoom meeting.
 I will accept if I am available.